 - In the Filter navigator search box, enter "cmdb_ci.list".

 - Click New to create a new record.

 - In the new record menu, enter the following information:

-- In the Name field, enter the desired endpoint name.
+- In the Name field, enter the endpoint name.
 This must match the endpoint name from your Malwarebytes Cloud Console.

 - In the Assigned to field, enter the name of the person using the endpoint.

 - To create a Security Incident associated with the registered user:

 - In the new record, enter the following information:

 - In the Requested by field, enter the user name of the endpoint.

 - In the Configuration item field, enter the endpoint name that you registered in the new record menu above.